The Skyblade Saga!

 “You usually complain about me eating all the cheese.”

 “Easy?
-Those goblins actually knew what they were doing.”
+Those hobgoblins actually knew what they were doing, and Montalvo was a surprise.”
 Tom scooped up more cheese and crackers.

 “Not that.
 There’s something missing.”
 Annabel rested her chin in her hand and stared wistfully into the distance.
 “I can’t quite explain it, Tom, but I know it’s there, deep inside.”